Why Sight Reading Can Make Your Church Piano Playing Easier

 Learn and Memorize Essential Chords

-It’s important to get comfortable with the most common chords used in church music.
-The I, IV, and V chords are the foundation of worship music in any key.
-In C major, these are C, F, and G—all major chords.
-Many worship songs use just these three.
-Start with C, then learn each new key by adding its V chord.
-Once comfortable, expand to the ii, iii, and vi chords.
+Get comfortable with the most common chords in church music.
+The I, IV, and V chords form the foundation of most worship songs.
+In C major, these are C, F, and G, and many songs use only these three.
+Start in C, then learn new keys by adding the V chord.
+Once that feels comfortable, expand to the ii, iii, and vi chords.

-Practicing these in different keys will help you play along with a worship team and transition smoothly between songs.
-To learn more about chord progression, check out the ultimate guide on worship chords.
+Practicing these progressions in different keys will help you play with a worship team and move smoothly between songs.
+To learn more, check out the ultimate guide on worship chords.

 Practice Regularly with Lead Sheets and Chord Charts